 “The type of work I do is definitely relatable to what I learned at school.
 Along with the ICTC career training, I think being in the program helped me get noticed.”

 Liu works with automotive dealership systems, managing their databases and the conversion from their old database to the one offered by PBS.

 “A number of people have asked me on LinkedIn about taking the program.
 I would definitely recommend it to anyone.”

 More than 70% of students from the first cohort of EDGE UP are employed in tech jobs or are furthering their education.

 “Calgarians are problem solvers and there is strong demand among workers for upskilling and reskilling programs for the many good jobs in tech in our city,” says Jeanette Sutherland, Director, EDGE UP.
 “Calgary has a highly skilled talent that is able to pivot to new career opportunities with the training from our post-secondaries and private sector partners for skills that companies need.”

 The expanded EDGE UP program will include a skills mapping study to validate in-demand skills, additional digital training streams and more workplace training opportunities, and targets a larger group of professions.

 Each cohort will run for up to nine months with 320+ seats available.
-Applications for EDGE UP 2.0 open in June.
+Applications for EDGE UP 2.0 are now open.